 Carlo Ancelotti has showered Zlatan Ibrahimovic and Gareth Bale with praise but refused to confirm that they are transfer targets for Real Madrid.

-The Santiago Bernabeu outfit have been linked with moves for both Paris Saint-Germain striker Ibrahimovic - who Ancelotti coached last season - and Tottenham winger Bale this summer.
+The Santiago Bernabeu side have been linked with summer moves for Paris Saint-Germain striker Ibrahimovic, whom Ancelotti coached last season, and Tottenham winger Bale, who has long been linked with a move to the Spanish capital.

-And the former Chelsea and AC Milan boss admits he harbours a strong admiration for the pair - but stressed he was keen to respect their current clubs by avoiding any transfer speculation.
+While the former Chelsea and AC Milan boss did not suggest any moves for the pair were in the pipeline, he revealed his admiration for the qualities of the attacking duo - but stressed he was keen to respect their current clubs by avoiding any transfer speculation.

 "I'm very happy with this squad.
 I cannot talk about players who are not on this team," the Italian trainer told reporters on Saturday.